Halfbeak: Behavior

-Some marine halfbeaks, including Euleptorhamphus velox and Euleptorhamphus viridis, are known for their ability to jump out of the water and glide over the surface for considerable distances, and have consequently sometimes been called flying halfbeaks.
+Some marine halfbeaks, including Euleptorhamphus velox and E. viridis, are known for their ability to jump out of the water and glide over the surface for considerable distances, and have consequently sometimes been called flying halfbeaks'.

 Reproduction

 Hemiramphidae species are all external fertilizers.
 They are usually egg-layers and often produce relatively small numbers of fairly large eggs for fish of their size, typically in shallow coastal waters, such as the seagrass meadows of Florida Bay.
 The eggs of Hemiramphus brasiliensis and H. balao are typically 1.5–2.5 mm in diameter and have attaching filaments.
 They hatch when they grow to about 4.8–11 mm in diameter.
 Hyporhamphus melanochir eggs are slightly larger, around 2.9 mm in diameter, and are unusually large when they hatch, being up to 8.5 mm in size.

 Relatively little is known about the ecology of juvenile marine halfbeaks, though estuarine habitats seem to be favored by at least some species.
-The southern sea garfish Hyporhamphus melanochir grows rapidly at first, attaining a length of up to 30 cm in the first three years, after which point growth slows.
-This species lives for a maximum age of about 9 years, at which point the fish reach up to 40 cm and weigh about 0.35 kg.
+The southern sea garfish Hyporhamphus melanochir grows rapidly at first, attaining a length up to 30 cm in the first three years, after which growth slows.
+This species lives for a maximum age of about 9 years, when the fish reach up to 40 cm and weigh about 0.35 kg.

 Relationship to humans

 Halfbeak fisheries

-Halfbeaks are not a major target for commercial fisheries, though small fisheries for them exist in some places, for example in South Australia where fisheries target the southern sea garfish (Hyporhamphus melanochir). and the eastern sea garfish (Hyporhamphus australis).
-Halfbeaks are caught by a variety of methods including seines and pelagic trawls, dip-netting under lights at night, and with haul nets.
-They are utilized fresh, dried, smoked, or salted, and they are considered good eating.
-However, even where halfbeaks are targeted by fisheries, they tend to be of secondary importance compared with other edible fish species.
+Halfbeaks are not a major target for commercial fisheries, though small fisheries for them exist in some places, for example in South Australia, where fisheries target the southern sea garfish (Hyporhamphus melanochir). and the eastern sea garfish (Hyporhamphus australis).
+Halfbeaks are caught by a variety of methods, including seines and pelagic trawls, dip-netting under lights at night, and haul nets.
+They are used fresh, dried, smoked, or salted, and they are considered good eating.
+Even when halfbeaks are targeted by fisheries, though, they tend to be of secondary importance compared with other edible fish species.

-In some localities significant bait fisheries exist to supply sport fishermen.
-One study of a bait fishery in Florida that targets Hemiramphus brasiliensis and Hemiramphus balao suggests that despite increases in the size of the fishery the population is stable and the annual catch is valued at around $500,000.
+In some localities, significant bait fisheries exist to supply sport fishermen.
+One study of a bait fishery in Florida that targets Hemiramphus brasiliensis and H. balao suggests that despite increases in the size of the fishery, the population is stable and the annual catch is valued at around $500,000.